 At Fisher More High School, we have high aspirations and ambitions for our children and we believe that no child should be left behind.
 We strongly believe that it is not about where you come from but your passion and thirst for knowledge, and your dedication and commitment to learning that make the difference between success and failure.

 We are determined to ensure that our children are given every chance to realise their full potential.
 Pupil premium funding, along with allocations made from the schools own budget will help ensure this money is spent to maximum effect.

 What is Pupil Premium?

 Pupil Premium is a type of funding additional to the main school funding.
-It is received from the government each academic year and is allocated to students under a few different criteria.
+It is received from the government each academic year and is allocated to pupils under a few different criteria.
 These criteria are;

 Those families who have been eligible for free school meals (FSM) at any point in the last six years.
 This is sometimes known as ‘the ever six’.

 The amount received is £935 per eligible pupil.

 Pupils are eligible for Pupil Premium Plus if they have left Local Authority care because of one of these reasons: